continuwuity/continuwuity/docs/deploying/generic.md

 If using Apache, you need to use `nocanon` in your `ProxyPass` directive to prevent httpd from messing with the `X-Matrix` header (note that Apache isn't very good as a general reverse proxy and we discourage the usage of it if you can).

-If using Nginx, you need to give conduwuit the request URI using `$request_uri`, or like so:
+If using Nginx, you need to give Continuwuity the request URI using `$request_uri`, or like so:
 - `proxy_pass http://127.0.0.1:6167$request_uri;`
 - `proxy_pass http://127.0.0.1:6167;`